 Commitment to the Mission, Vision, Values

-o Provides exceptional customer service to residents, families, and co-workers on a daily
+Provides exceptional customer service to residents, families, and co-workers on a daily basis by:

-workers, residents, families, state auditors and the general public as deemed appropriate for the position.
+- Effectively presents and communicates information and responds to questions from co-workers, residents, families, state auditors, and the general public as deemed appropriate for the position.

 Quality of Care